 Welcome to Dawnstips,

-Dawnstips is a blog where you can get information on natural products,recipes,games soap making,crafts,Fabric,gift ideas,money saving ideas, treatments or Animal care, Ways to empower yourself, make money online or save money shopping.
+Dawnstips is a blog where you can get some information on natural products,recipes,games soap making,crafts,Fabric,gift ideas,money saving ideas, treatments or Animal care, Ways to empower yourself, make money online or save money shopping.

 Hey do you have a dog?
 Does your dog love to get dirty?
 Want some easy hands on instructions for washing your pooch, well look no further HOW TO WASH YOUR DOG